pachyderm/pachyderm/examples/kubeflow/tfjob/README.md

 located in the mnist directory.

 The relevant parts of the code from  `tf_job_s3_gateway.py` are below.
-This code simply walks through a local directory, copying files to an S3 resource using the Tensorflow `file_io` library.
+This code simply walks through a Pachyderm versioned data repository, copying files to a directory using the Tensorflow `file_io` library.
-It then uses the `file_io.walk()` function to to through the bucket, printing out the files to standard output as it goes.
+The files can be operated on using Tensorflow functions.
+The data is then copied to another Pachyderm versioned data repository.

 ```python
     # first, we copy files from pachyderm into a convenient